Prison Officer Assault Compensation

 You could also have the right to claim if the organisation you work for has failed to provide sufficient training or protective equipment.
 Each prison officer should be trained to diffuse volatile situations and they should be given suitable safety equipment to help reduce the chance of suffering a serious injury.
 There may grounds for a compensation claim against your employer if they have failed to take these steps.

-Claims are usually categorised into two sections: the ‘general damages’ and the ‘special damages’.
+Claims usually consist of two parts: ‘general damages’ and the ‘special damages’.
 The ‘general damages’ part of your claim incorporates the physical or psychological injuries you have sustained from the assault.
 The ‘special damages’ will cover things such as loss of earnings, travel expenses, medical bills and the cost of care or therapy.

 Why should I make a claim?

 It is important to make a claim in order to prevent the employer from committing future acts of negligence.
 A successful claim will potentially help to improve the working conditions within the prison for you and your colleagues.
 Moreover, you cannot legally be dismissed from your position for pursuing a claim against your employer.
-If this happens you could be entitled to make an unfair dismissal claim and you should get in touch with a legal specialist.
+If this happens you could be entitled to make an unfair dismissal claim and should contact an employment lawyer.

 How to claim compensation?

-At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assaults.
+At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assault compensation claims.
 We’ll guide you through the entire legal process in a quick and easy manner to ensure that you are awarded the compensation you deserve.

 Call us for a free initial discussion on 0800 342 3206 today or get in touch with us online.